Valentine`s Day in Japan – the long road from the Roman Lupercalia to BARENTINE

-I was thinking about that game after having stepped into Tsukuba’s Seibu department store this morning.
-I had wanted to do a little shopping and entered the ground level food department without being conscious of what day it was, or rather, what DAY BEFORE it was.
+I was thinking about that game after having stepped into Tsukuba’s Iias Shopping Mall his morning.
+I had wanted to do a little shopping and entered the ground level without being conscious of what day it was, or rather, what DAY BEFORE it was.
 I was quickly reminded.
 It was February the 13th — the day before Valentine’s Day (Barentine Day, in Japanese).
-The ground floor was absolutely packed with determined-faced women, doing their last minute chocolate shopping.
+The wide open hall at the entranceway was absolutely packed with determined-faced women, doing their last minute chocolate shopping.
 For the occasion, various chocolate makers had set up temporary booths.
 The great concentration of fancy confections was enough to make anyone with a serious sweet-tooth swoon.

 In ancient Rome, Lupercalia was celebrated with animal sacrifices and young men running through the streets with bloody strips of goat-hide, with which they would slap any women they encountered, believing this would make them fertile.
-During this time, certain couplings of young people were made, by lot, forming temporary MARRIAGES (year-long sexual unions).
+During this time, certain young people were paired off as couples, as determined by lot, forming temporary MARRIAGES (year-long sexual unions).
 As you can imagine, the early Christian Church did not approve of these goings on, and Lupercalia was officially banned in the 5th century.

-Such popular events do not die easily, however, and this ancient celebration of spring and fertility lived on in the consciousness of the people.
+Such popular events, however, do not die easily, and this ancient celebration of spring and fertility lived on in the consciousness of the people.
 The aspects which made it reprehensible to the church, especially its overt sexuality, were sublimated, and mid-February came to be a celebration of romantic love.
 The name Valentine was merely taken from the name of a saint martyred on the same date as the old Lupercalia Festival (and in fact there is more than one St. Valentine).
 Certain legends also arose to connect this name with LOVE.
-For example, it is said that Valentine was a priest who continued to perform marriages even at a time when a certain emperor had forbidden doing so (he thought he could draft more soldiers that way).
+For example, it is said that Valentine was a priest who continued to perform weddings even at a time when a certain emperor had forbidden doing so (because he thought he could draft more soldiers into his army that way).
 While in prison, the priest sent a letter to his beloved, and as the story goes, he signed it “YOUR VALENTINE”.